ppy/osu-wiki/news/2021-05-13-project-loved-may-2021.md

 [goreshit - i love you more each time you die](https://osu.ppy.sh/beatmapsets/965977#osu) by [DE ME TO RI](https://osu.ppy.sh/users/9781471)\
 220 BPM, 6:34 | 6.85★

 Simply by eyeing the name goreshit, most players will have a good idea of the 220 BPM stamina map to come.

-In the 6-minute runtime *i love you more each time you die* plays for, there's the challenge of bursts, tech, slider flow, and the occasional stream - nothing within this map will ever let you off easy.
+In the 6-minute runtime *i love you more each time you die* plays for, there's the challenge of bursts, tech, slider flow, and the occasional stream—nothing within this map will ever let you off easy.
 This map stands as a constant stamina check to even those who excel in the field.

-Even those not strong in the speed or stamina skillsets should still check it out - 130 favourites already peg it as a clear crowd pleasure that you'll likely not regret... though your hand might be another story entirely.
+Even those not strong in the speed or stamina skillsets should still check it out—130 favourites already peg it as a clear crowd pleasure that you'll likely not regret... though your hand might be another story entirely.

 [![](/wiki/shared/news/2021-05-13-project-loved-may-2021/559466.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})

 [lapix - Morning Glow (feat. kradness)](https://osu.ppy.sh/beatmapsets/559466#osu) by [Cassu2](https://osu.ppy.sh/users/2587961)\
 175 BPM, 3:54 | 5.76★

 Made in early 2017, *lapix - Morning Glow (feat. kradness)* has gathered over 130 favourites over the last 4 years, performing well in accessibility to the normally more difficult stream tech niche.

 Sitting at high 5 stars and a comfortable 175 BPM, this map provides a fun alternative to flow aim with cleverly cut and spaced streams, buzz sliders, and finally slight applications of slider tech throughout, managing to cater to a large variety of techniques all at the same time.
 Whether it be for the map or the upbeat EDM, give this one a shot.